abtion/guidelines/behaviour_and_protocol/consulting_101.md

   and you are working with a potential client.

 ## Etiquette
-- Arrive on time and come prepared.
+- Arrive on time and be prepared.
 - Remember time tracking in the correct project.
 - When you call a meeting, always have an agenda, and for longer meetings, make sure you take notes.